Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-12-choosing-a-tool-for-blogging.md

 ## Blogs I follow

 Within the blog, I should be able to build up a list of links to other blogs and websites on relevant topics.
 I experimented with adding this list as its own blog post, and alternatively as a table in the landing page, but neither result felt natural.
-Going back to the theme configuration in `_config.yml`, I realised there is a setting to add a page to the permanent header (`header_pages`).
-Creating a new page for the list of blogs (`follow.md`) and linking it in the header gives the list its own space and keeps it discoverable.
+Going back to the theme configuration in `_config.yml`, I found a setting to add a page to the permanent header (`header_pages`).
+Creating a new page for the list of blogs (see [`follow.md`](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/follow.md)) and linking it in the header gives the list its own space and keeps it discoverable.

 ![PNG image illustrating the addition of the blogs I follow page](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/_assets/pages-following.png?raw=true)